Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Hiking for weight loss is just one of the many motivators pulling women onto hiking trails.

 will help you lose weight hiking, in a gradual and safe manner.

 And females burning calories hiking?
-It's a given!
+It's a given on a hike.

 Congratulations for taking the first step down a proven route to feeling stronger and enjoying robust health!

-But if you plan to hike specifically to lose pounds, you need a systematic plan to make sure your nutrient levels and hydration status are solid.
+But if you plan to hike specifically to lose pounds or kilograms, you need a systematic plan to make sure your nutrient levels and hydration status are solid.

 Here are some thing to consider if you're serious about using hiking for weight loss.

 Every human body is built from one repetitive unit, the cell.